-If you are using an operating system with support for plug-and-play, a dialog box notifies you that new hardware has been detected.
+A dialog box pops up as the system loads indicating that new hardware has been detected.
 If the information file for this board is not already loaded onto your PC, you will be prompted for the disk containing this file.
 The MCC DAQ software contains this file.
-If required, insert the MCC DAQ CD and click OK.
+If required, insert the Measurement Computing Data Acquisition Software CD and click OK.